Chirumamilla1522/AQJl-Memory-Efficient-Long-Context-LLM-Inference-via-QJL-and-Adaptive-Layer-Wise-Compression/SETUP_STATUS.md

 # Setup / Current Status

-## What I finished on my side
+## Current setup progress

-I was able to get the basic environment working in WSL.
+We were able to get the basic environment working in WSL.

-Finished so far:
+Completed so far:
 - Installed WSL Ubuntu
 - Confirmed GPU is visible in WSL
 - Installed PyTorch with CUDA support